-LOCATION: Downtown Disney resort area near Disney’s Old Key West Resort and Downtown Disney West Side on Buena Vista Drive — Walt Disney World Resort, Lake Buena Vista, Fla.
+LOCATION: Disney Springs resort area near Disney’s Old Key West Resort and Disney Springs West Side on Buena Vista Drive — Walt Disney World Resort, Lake Buena Vista, Fla.

 ACCESS: Vehicle parking lot is located off of Buena Vista Drive and is next to park entrance; buses operated from the Transportation and Ticket Center and most Walt Disney World resort hotels (Magic Kingdom resorts require transfer to Typhoon Lagoon buses at the Transportation and Ticket Center).